-EE\3.01 Organic Chemistry and Analytical Chemistry
+EE_3.01 Organic Chemistry and Analytical Chemistry

 Code Workload Credits Level of module Frequency of Duration

 EE_3.01 150 h 5 CP 3 rd semester offer 1 semester

 Winter semester

-Courses Courses Self-study Planned group
+Courses Teaching time Self-study Self-study Planned group

-Lecture "Fundamentals of Organic 75 h / 5 SWS 75 h size
+Lecture "Fundam entals of Organic 75 h / 5 SWS 75 h size

 Chemistry": 30 h / 2 semester Lecture: open

 hours per week (SWS) Practicals:

-Practicals "Applied Organic 2 x 25 students
+Practicals "Applie d Organic 2 x 25 students

-Chemistry" and "Environmental
+Chemistry" and "I Environmental

-Analytical Chemistry": 45 h /
+Analytical Chemis try": 45 h /

 3 SWS

-The students have acquired a basic understanding of the structure of organic molecules and the relation between structural properties and physical-chemical properties.
-The students know and can apply basic equations of environmental partitioning and transport.
-The students know and can apply basic rules on how physical-chemical properties influence the environmental fate of organic chemicals.
-The students know and can describe the most important groups of organic contaminants.
+Students have acquired a basic understanding of the structure of organic molecules and the relation between structural properties and physical-chemical properties.
+They know and can apply basic equations of environmental partitioning and transport as well as basic rules on how physical-chemical properties influence the environmental fate of organic chemicals.
+Students know and can describe the most important groups of organic contaminants.

-The students know symbols and applicable safety rules for the hazardous sustances which are used during the experiments.
-The students have learned to work safely in a laboratory.
+They got an insight into symbols and applicable safety rules for hazardous substances which are used during the experiments.
+Students have learned to work safely in a laboratory.
 They have developed skills to set up and conduct simple chemical experiments and are skilled in applying analytical techniques such as chromatography and photometry.
 They have also practised scientific documentation, evaluation of analytical results and the interpretation of experiments and analytical results.

-Lecture "Fundamentals of Organic Chemistry":
+Lecture " Fundamentals of Organic Chemistry":

-- General properties of organic chemicals (structure, formula, bonding, functional groups, nomenclature) - Fundamentals of environmental fate of organic chemicals (partitioning, transport, transformation) - Environmental fate of selected organic chemicals (petroleum hydrocarbons, benzene & related compounds, polycyclic aromatic hydrocarbons, organohalogens, persistent organic pollutants)
+- General properties of organic chemicals (structure, formula, bonding, functional groups, nomenclature) - Fundamentals of environmental fate of organic chemicals (partitioning, transport, transformation) - Environmental fate of selected organic chemicals (petroleum hydrocarbons, benzene and related compounds, polycyclic aromatic hydrocarbons, organohalogens, persistent organic pollutants)